 The concept of CJM is simple, but it isn’t so easy in realization.
 It is impossible to start working on a CJM without audience research.
 If you haven’t identified your buyer persona there is no sense in building a map.

 CJM is not an ultimate tool, as it is impossible to create an ideal one.
-There will be different customer journey maps for a certain business industry and buyer personas.
+There will be different customer journey maps for certain business industry and buyer personas.

 Why Customer Journey Map Is Important?